altanai/interop_network_and_application_layer_tunnels/draft-altanai-tsv-interop_network_and_application_layer_tunnels.md

 # Security Considerations
-There are numerous performance issues related to over encryption in the probelm space.
+There are numerous performance issues related to over encryption and conflicting algorithms in the probelm space.
 While there is large scope for improvements in the draft, the main crux is to build a trust model between the tunneling layers that avoids the need for multiple layers of cryptographic protocols.

+## 1. Loss of sync messages
+If a lower layer, such as L3 network tunneling, fails to share the network stats with higher layers, such as MASQUE in application layer, then it would impact the sender's ability to recognize congestion as effectively and provide markings.

+## 2. Misuse of inter-layer messages
+The application layer may notoriously try to mis-use the information from lower layers to enhance its rate adaptation or pacing unfairly.
+The inner layer can also add ECN marking to all the traffic so as to win the prioritization.
+Alternatively the outer tunneling protocols may mis-report information to the inner tunnels.
+For example the network tunnel may suggest RTT to be more the observed value so that the inner tunnel does not completely utilize the bandwidth.

+## 3. Traffic analysis concerns
+There are concerns of deciphering user information from analysinf traffic

 # IANA Considerations